carlosarraes/zinmail/readme.md

 At this point, the project is up and running.
 However, the database is empty, so we need to populate it.
 Here's how:

-- Navigate back to the data directory in the zinmail folder with `cd data`.
+- Navigate into to the data directory in the zinmail folder with `cd data`.
 - Now, you have two options for downloading and unpacking the email data:
   - Manually download the emails from the [Enron Corpus](http://www.cs.cmu.edu/~enron/) directly via this [link](http://www.cs.cmu.edu/~enron/enron_mail_20150507.tar.gz) or from [Google Drive](https://drive.google.com/file/d/1lgiFvrjkNqDJ0BOuQlNaEEvJaOZ1X-0r/view?usp=sharing).
 Unpack this file into the zinmail/data folder (you should see a new maildir folder.
 If not, rename the unpacked folder to maildir/).
   - Or, use the provided scripts to automate the downloading process.
 You can grant permission to the script using `chmod +x download_unpack.sh` (bash/zsh) or `chmod +x download_unpack.fish` (fish).
 These scripts will download and unpack the emails for you.
 Remember that after the chmod, you need to run the script with `./download_unpack.sh` or `./download_unpack.fish`.